avocado-framework/avocado/docs/source/ResultFormats.rst

 A test runner must provide an assortment of ways to clearly communicate results to interested parties, be them humans or machines.

+.. note:: There are several optional result plugins, you can find them in :ref:`result-plugins`.

 Results for human beings
 ------------------------